sferik/t-ruby/README.md

 If you would like this library to support another Ruby version, you may volunteer to be a maintainer.
 Being a maintainer entails making sure all tests run and pass on that implementation.
-When something breaks on your implementation, you will be personally responsible for providing patches in a timely fashion.
+When something breaks on your implementation, you will be responsible for providing patches in a timely fashion.
 If critical issues for a particular implementation exist at the time of a major release, support for that Ruby version may be dropped.

 ## Copyright
 Copyright (c) 2011 Erik Michaels-Ober.
 See [LICENSE][] for details.